Chart Color Schemes

 Hodgson Vale's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Hodgson Vale.
-Mortality rates and chronic condition prevalence were very low across all age groups.
+Mortality rates and chronic condition prevalence were found to be very low across all age groups.

 Frequently Asked Questions - Health